File №204 · Food Traceability Final Rule · 21 CFR Part 1, Subpart S

 Section 204 of FSMA asks something that sounds simple: when a covered food moves between businesses, can you produce a clean record of where it came from, where it went, and which lot it belonged to, within twenty-four hours?
 The complication is that the rule defines Key Data Elements and Critical Tracking Events with real precision.
 Most CPG and supply-chain teams have never been handed a plain-English version of what that precision means for their SKUs and their lot codes.

-Once your team understands the rule, the rest of the work is within reach.
-It's also far below what most consultancies quote to do it on their behalf.
+Once your team understands the rule, the remaining work is far easier to scope — and often more manageable than a five-figure implementation quote suggests.
 What's missing is usually a reading partner and a set of documents worth filling in.

 Sect.
 02 — Materials & sessions